www42/aztraining/index.md

 ## Lab scenario

 This is a follow up to Microsoft Learning Course [AZ-301T03 Lab Module 2 Exercise 4](https://github.com/MicrosoftLearning/AZ-301-MicrosoftAzureArchitectDesign/blob/master/Instructions/AZ-301T03_Lab_Mod02_Deploying%20Managed%20Containerized%20Workloads%20to%20Azure.md#exercise-4-implement-devops-with-aks).
+That Microsoft lab is labled _Implement DevOps with AKS_.
 It is assumed that you completed that lab.

 ## Objectives

-After you complete this lab, you will be able to:
+After you complete this lab, you will

-- Undestand the Jenkins pipeline.
+- undestand the Jenkins pipeline.

-- Understand the Grafana - Azure Monitor connection.
+- understand the Grafana - Azure Monitor connection.

-- Understand the Azure Container Registry used in the pipeline.
+- understand the Azure Container Registry used by the pipeline.

 ## Lab Setup